-Hiring a new member of staff is one of the most important and influential decisions you will make as a manager or employer.
-Here we look at the stages of the process – exploring some of the different options and providing some hints and tips about getting the right person for the job.
+Hiring a new member of staff is one of the most influential decisions you will make as a manager or employer.
+Here, we explore some of the options for recruiting and securing the right person for the job.

-There are an enormous range of apprenticeships and traineeships available across all industry types.
-Apprenticeships typically last for four years, culminating in a qualification (normally Certificate II, III or IV), while traineeships are usually completed in less time.
 Apprentices and Trainees require a degree of commitment from the employer to manage their training.
 They also need to attend classes at a registered training organisation (RTO) or TAFE on a weekly basis, as well as fulfilling their commitment to on-the-job training with the employer.
-The Australian Government provides financial incentives to employers who take on an apprentice or trainee within a skills shortage industry or sector.
+The Australian Government provides financial incentives to employers who take on an apprentice or trainee in a skills-shortage industry or sector.

 Register for free to download our E-guide to establishing an Apprenticeship program in your business.